Padamkalra/PadamBookStore/PadamBookStore/README.txt

 by 6:55pm moved the home controller file in customer folder. and added the root in Home controller file . after that I added New Admin in Area' folder.
 At 7:00pm I deleted controller folder.

+At 7:15pm I added modified the database name and saved it.